reisir/settings/README.md

 - [ ] Make the upcoming image picker preset able to check if it's the only instance in that category
 - [ ] Check if containers can be taller than their contents without affecting flow
 - [ ] Redo the Settings generator skins separate from the generated skins styles etc
-- [ ] Make the skin remember the scroll position when variables are changed and the skin is refreshed
 - [ ] Log errors ?
 Error rendering template ?
 - [ ] Refactor `Pipe-Variable` and `Pipe-Category`
   - [ ] Make categories and variables have Name defaulted to Key if Name not found during parsing